radius-project/radius/docs/content/tutorial/dapr-microservices/index.md

 }
 ```

 This declaration adds the state store as a component of kind `dapr.io/StateStore@v1alpha1`.
-You've seen component declarations before, so you can notice some differences with this one. `statestore` has a `config` section instead of a `run` section.
+You've seen component declarations before, so you can notice some differences with this one.
+The `statestore` component has a "config" section, while the previous `noneapp` compnent had "run" and "provides" (services) sections.

 {{% alert title="💡 Config" color="primary" %}}
 The `config` section is one of several top level sections in a *component*.
 In general component that represent a data store will have a `config` section